sonic-net/SONiC/doc/pmon/pmon-sensormon.md

 * Discovery of voltage and current sensor devices in the system
 * Monitoring the sensor devices periodically and update that data in Redis DB
 * Raise/Clear alarms if the sensor devices indicate readings which are unexpected and clear them if they return to a good state.
+* Report sensor alarm conditions in system health
+* Enable such sensors in Entity MIB
 * A framework for adding new sensor types in future

 This HLD does not cover